 18. In some jurisdictions, grievance mechanisms are established by law or regulation, while in others, they are established by less formal instruments, such as an administrative instruction or as an internal government procedure.
 The relevant instruments establishing the mechanism often specify the scope of grievances to be handled, the process for submitting a grievance, the internal procedure for handling them, and the time frames for the overall process.
 Time frames may be adjusted on a case-by-case basis, taking into account, for example, the complexity of the issues.
 In this case, investors are informed about the expected time frame and given regular updates.

-19. An investor may be required to utilize other administrative procedure prior to accessing the grievance mechanism.
+19. An investor may be required to utilize other administrative procedures prior to accessing the grievance mechanism.
 The investor may also be requested to provide additional information for the complaint to proceed.
 If the investor does not comply with the procedural requirements or does not provide the necessary information, the complaint may be dismissed.

-20. The grievance mechanism would usually require the outcome to be communicated to the investor and the competent government agency to follow-up and implement any decision or recommendation therein.
+20. The grievance mechanism would usually require the outcome to be communicated to the investor and the competent government agency to follow-up and implement any decision or recommendation resulting therefrom.
 If the investor is not satisfied with the outcome, there may be a possibility to appeal.
-If the grievance cannot be handled appropriately, for example, due to the lack of cooperation among the governmental agencies or the political sensitivity of issues, it may be brought to the attention of a higher political authority (for example, an inter-ministerial committee or the office of the Prime Minister or the President).
+If the grievance cannot be handled effectively, for example, due to the lack of cooperation among the governmental agencies or the political sensitivity of issues, it may be brought to the attention of a higher political authority (for example, an inter-ministerial committee or the office of the Prime Minister or the President).

-21. The Systemic Investment Response Mechanism (SIRM) developed by the World Bank Group may assist governments that wish to establish a grievance mechanism.
-The SIRM suggests a minimum institutional infrastructure that would enable governments to identify, track and manage grievance as early as possible.
-It entails the empowerment of a government agency and the establishment of an inter-governmental mechanism for systematically addressing grievances.
-The government agency is responsible for bringing grievances to the attention of high-level government bodies to address the issues before they escalate further.
-The SIRM also suggests an early alert mechanism for the government body to become aware of grievances as soon as they arise and a tracking tool to monitor whether the grievance is resolved and how much investment is retained and expanded as a result.
-It further suggests problem-solving methods and in case a solution cannot be reached at a technical level, a mechanism to elevate the issues to higher political levels.
+21. The experience of the World Bank in supporting governments set up investor grievance mechanisms may be useful.
+The World Bank suggests that a minimum institutional infrastructure should be in place to enable governments to identify, track and manage grievance as early as possible.
+It further suggests the empowerment of a government agency and the establishment of an inter-governmental mechanism for systematically addressing grievances.
+The government agency would be responsible for bringing grievances to the attention of high-level government bodies to address the issues before they escalate further.
+The World Bank also suggests the establishment of an early alert mechanism for the government body to become aware of grievances as soon as they arise and a tracking tool to monitor whether the grievance is resolved [and how much investment is retained and expanded as a result].
+It further suggests problem-solving methods (leveraging information sharing tools, analysis of legal and economic implications of grievances and standard coordination/operating procedures) and in case a solution cannot be reached at a technical level, a mechanism to elevate the issues to higher political levels.

 Comments